Phuc-Dao/algo/README.md

+# Greedy Problems
+1. Partition Labels

+# Interval Problems
+1. Merge Intervals
+2. Meeting rooms
+3.

+# Binary Tree Problems
+1. Use a queue when you want to process each node level by level
+    a.
+103 binary tree zig-zag, 987 Vertical order traversal

+# Binary Search Tree's

 # Sliding window
 Sliding window is a technique used to turn O(n^2) solutions to O(n).
 This technique is used on String and Array problems where the problem asks you to find a "substring" or "subarray" that meets some kind of criteria

 ## Sliding window to find substrings and subarrays
 Sliding window can be used to solve many substring problems.
 Anytime you have to find a substring or subarray that meets some kind of criteria chances are you can use the sliding-window technique to sovle it.
-Here is a basic template to solve string problems using sliding window
+Here is a basic template to solve string problems using sliding window.

 ```
 1   procedure(String S):